OpenBioMaps/documentation/official_docs/en/api.rst

 Genlist: json array for menu items of an autocomplete menu.
 Can be  {key:value} or [value,value] format
 Obl: 1,2,3 (obligatory, non-obligatory, soft error) Soft error can be handled as non obligatory.
-Api_params: jason array of control values.
-Currently only 'sticky'
+Api_params: json array of control values.
+Till API v2.0 only 'sticky' as an array element.
+Above API v2.1:
+{"sticky":"off","numeric":"off","list_elements_as_buttons":"off"} where sticky and list_elements_as_button can be "on" and numeric can be a number.
 Spatial_limit: WKT polygon string of spatial limit.
 It is used if the Control type is spatial.

 Training explanations and examples